SaraMKorayem/Machine-Learning-QSAR-Project/README.md

 ![image](https://github.com/SaraMKorayem/Machine-Learning-QSAR-Project/assets/169392560/8d68b628-fff7-4de1-b07c-ed4d2b187c0b)

-The QSAR modeling process in this project covered several steps:
+The QSAR modeling process in this project covered the following steps:

 **Data Collection and Preprocessing:** Data is collected from the ChEMBL database, focusing on the target protein PPARγ associated with diabetes.
 Missing data is handled by removing incomplete entries.